JSadlerKount/GoWorkspace/README.md

-# GoWorkspace
+This GoWorkspace repository has been created for the Kount IT Developer Candidate Project.

-Repository for Kount's IT DEVELOPER CANDIDATE PROJECT
+Candidate project can be found in directory src\CandidateProject.